miznchimaki/One-Shot-RLVR/README.md

 </div>

 ## Updates
-**Note: A summary replying the confusion regarding the evaluation of our DeepSeek-R1-Distill-Qwen-1.5B is available [here](https://github.com/ypwang61/One-Shot-RLVR/issues/22#issuecomment-3076462285)**.
+* 18/06/2025: We update the evaluation results on DeepSeek-R1-Distill-Qwen-1.5B (see details below) on different context length ([8k](https://github.com/ypwang61/One-Shot-RLVR?tab=readme-ov-file#evaluation-length--8192), [32k](https://github.com/ypwang61/One-Shot-RLVR?tab=readme-ov-file#evaluation-length--32768)) and show consistent improvement from few-shot RLVR. **Note: A summary replying the confusion regarding the evaluation of our DeepSeek-R1-Distill-Qwen-1.5B is available [here](https://github.com/ypwang61/One-Shot-RLVR/issues/22#issuecomment-3076462285)**.
 Also see our results with 32k length below.
-* 18/06/2025: We update the evaluation results on DeepSeek-R1-Distill-Qwen-1.5B (see details below) on different context length (8k, 32k) and show consistent improvement from few-shot RLVR.
 * 17/05/2025: We release our [checkpoints](https://huggingface.co/collections/ypwang61/one-shot-rlvr-6827f72c3359b2ffe75fc1a8) and [dataset](https://huggingface.co/datasets/ypwang61/one_shot_rlvr) in huggingface.
 * 30/04/2025: 🎉 We release our [paper](https://arxiv.org/abs/2504.20571), [code](https://github.com/ypwang61/One-Shot-RLVR), and [wandb records](https://wandb.ai/yipingwanguw/verl_few_shot?nw=nwuseryipingwang22).
 See the summarization of our work at [X(twitter)](https://x.com/ypwang61/status/1917596101953348000).